haylee360/bren-meds213-data-cleaning/README.md

-# Cleaning the shorebird survey data

-## The data set
+# Arctic Shorebird Snow Cover Data

 ARCTIC SHOREBIRD DEMOGRAPHICS NETWORK [https://doi.org/10.18739/A2222R68W](https://doi.org/10.18739/A2222R68W)

-Data set hosted by the [NSF Arctic Data Center](https://arcticdata.io) data repository
+This dataset is hosted by the [NSF Arctic Data Center](https://arcticdata.io).
+Complete metadata for can be found at `01_ASDN_Readme.txt` provided in the [EDS 213 course repository](https://github.com/UCSB-Library-Research-Data-Services/bren-meds213-spring-2024-class-data/week1).

 Field data on shorebird ecology and environmental conditions were collected from 1993-2014 at 16 field sites in Alaska, Canada, and Russia.